Last Updated on March 17, 2026

 GMAT vs GRE: Key Differences

-The GMAT and GRE vary in several ways, but the most significant difference is that GMAT is usually applied for business school entrance while GRE is accepted in many graduate programs (which include business schools and law schools).
-Furthermore, these two tests have distinct formats with different kinds of questions, testing policies as well as methods to send your scores to schools.
+The GMAT and GRE differ in several ways, but the most significant difference is that the GMAT is typically used for business school admissions.
+At the same time, the GRE is accepted in many graduate programs (which include business schools and law schools).
+Furthermore, these two tests have distinct formats, with different question types, testing policies, and methods for sending your scores to schools.

 What is the GMAT?